 Small means you only have two expansion slots, but it also means it is very portable, making it a preferred tower case for gamers who like to attend LAN parties.

-Since more people want their computers to be portable but at the same time they don't want to sacrifice their expansion capability, the mini tower was created.
+Since more people want their Pc case to be portable but at the same time they don’t want to sacrifice their expansion capability, the mini tower was created.
 It can support a Mini-ITX or a MicroATX motherboard and has four expansion slots.

 This gives it an edge over the SFF because it is still mobile enough, but not as limited as the latter.